 Children are observed at drop off time & throughout the day

 Upon arrival every child is welcomed and checked in by a teacher.
-If a child appears to be ill, the child cannot be dropped off.
+If a child appears to be ill and/or has a fever >100° the child cannot be dropped off.
 Parents must make sure their children are accepted into the classrooms before signing in & leaving.
 If a child gets sick during the day, we let the child rest away from other children and call the parents for an immediate pickup.

 Parents must have an illness plan

 It is important that you decide ahead of time what you will do when your child can not come to school due to illness.
 You might: